universal-ctags/ctags/docs/internal.rst

 In Exuberant-ctags, a developer can write a parser anyway; only input stream and tagEntryInfo data structure is given.

-However, while maintaining Universal-ctags I (Masatake YAMATO) think we should have a framework for writing parser.
+However, while maintaining Universal Ctags I (Masatake YAMATO) think we should have a framework for writing parser.
 Of course the framework is optional; you can still write a parser without the framework.